Semrush helps you:

 The Site Explorer summary is where you get a high-level overview of a website’s link profile.

-On this page you can see a laundry list of metrics on the website you just analyzed, including:
+On this page you can see a laundry list of metrics on the website you want to analyze, including:

 • Trust Flow